Edited by: Jessica Merritt

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 In our article on ANA first class, we raved about the amazing service provided by ANA’s cabin crews.
-Well, business class passengers can rejoice, as they will experience top-notch service as well.
+Business class passengers can rejoice, as they will also experience top-notch service.

-Whether your long-haul business class flight is on one of ANA’s Boeing 777-300ERs or the Boeing 787-9 Dreamliner, you’re going to enjoy the flight.
+Whether your long-haul business class flight is on one of ANA’s Boeing 777-300ERs or the Boeing 787-9 Dreamliner, you will enjoy the flight.

 Thanks to amazing first class and business class products, ANA is considered one of the best airlines in the world.

-At airports across the world, ANA’s business class passengers enjoy priority check-in counters where the process will be quick and your checked baggage will be marked as “priority.”
+At airports worldwide, ANA’s business class passengers enjoy priority check-in counters where the process will be quick, and your checked baggage will be marked as “priority.”

-At 11 airports, you will also have access to priority security lanes, which can make the screening process much easier.
+You will also have access to priority security lanes at airports worldwide, which can make the screening process much easier.
+Here are some examples:

 Once through security, you can continue to your gate if your flight is about to depart.
 Otherwise, you can swing by the ANA Business Class Lounge (or Star Alliance business class lounge).

 Not surprisingly, the ANA Lounge is busier than the ANA Suites Lounge.
-Fortunately, ANA designed their business class lounge to accommodate more passengers.
+Fortunately, ANA designed its business class lounge to accommodate more passengers.
 There are a few different seating areas to prevent overcrowding.